breuner/elbencho/contrib/storage_sweep/README.md

-While collaborating with the DOE's Energy Sciences Network (ESnet) in 2020, documented in [Zettar zx Evaluation for ESnet DTNs](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf), one challenge was the file size range needed to be considered -- there was simply not a single storage benchmarking tool that we knew of could meet our needs.
+While collaborating with the DOE's Energy Sciences Network (ESnet) in 2020, documented in [Zettar zx Evaluation for ESnet DTNs](https://www.es.net/assets/Uploads/zettar-zx-dtn-report.pdf), one challenge was the file size range and the number of files in a dataset that needed to be considered -- there was simply not a single storage benchmarking tool that we knew of could meet our needs.
 The timely appearance of `elbencho` was really a serendipity as it met our requirements perfectly.
 As a result, the ESnet/Zettar project concluded both timely and successfully.

 Believing what we learned and did during the project could be helpful to others, I decided to rewrite and consolidate the various test